 Gloria started digging into her carryall.
-She found three and gave them to Jess.
+She found five and gave them to Jesus.

-“Mucho gracias!”
-Jess carefully hung two around his neck and carried the third one back at full speed.
+“Mocha gracias!”
+Jesus carefully hung four around his neck and carried the third one back at full speed.

 The four looked at each other.
 “Poncho, Maria we will see you bright and early.”
-Gloria shared, “Tell Jess, we will get a big box of lanyards first thing tomorrow morning.”
+Gloria shared, “Tell Jesus, we will get a big box of lanyards first thing tomorrow morning.”

-Maria turned to her two girls, “Show Tony, Willa, Brad and Gloria the swimming hole.”
+Maria turned to her two girls, “Show them the swimming hole.”

 “I think we did well for the fact we did not take into consideration enough that these people were starving to death.”
 Gloria shared.